MassTransit/MassTransit/docs/usage/transports/azure-sb.md

 }
 ```

-This settings for _prefetchCount_, _maxConcurrentCalls_, and _maxAutoRenewDuration_ are the most important – these wild directly affect the performance of an Azure Function.
+This settings for _prefetchCount_, _maxConcurrentCalls_, and _maxAutoRenewDuration_ are the most important – these will directly affect the performance of an Azure Function.

 The function should include a Startup class, which is called on startup by the Azure Functions framework.
 The example below configures MassTransit, registers the consumers for use, and adds a scoped type for an Azure function class.